TheDen/thoughts.theden.sh/content/posts/organising-music.md

 # The Setup

-Recently I've moved made efforts to having a local lossless music collection.
+Recently I've made efforts to having a local lossless music collection.
 The setup is humble:

 * The bare metal server is a mid-tier Synology NAS
 * [Plex](https://www.plex.tv/) as the media server software